jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 The Technical Interview determines whether you have the skills for the job.

-The industry still doesn't know how to conduct a good technical interview, and I was part of that dismal practice during my career when I was an interviewer as well.
+The industry still struggles with how to conduct a truly effective technical interview, and I was part of that imperfect process during my career as an interviewer.

 Internship interviews tend to be more forgiving.
+Interns are not expected to know everything.
+They are expected to be teachable.
+Curiosity, coachability, and steady thinking under pressure often matter more than perfect answers.

 When I interviewed interns, I was looking for someone with passion.
 I also knew that even if we made a mistake in hiring the wrong kid, they would only be with us for about three months.
 This wasn't as much of an investment as it was with a permanent hire.